 Here is a math question 🤔.
 If we squeezed 6 lemons to make 3 cups of syrup, how many lemons did we use to make 5 bottles of syrup that each hold 8 cups of syrup?
 We used 80 lemons!
 Still have lemons left!
 Need to go buy more bottles to make more lemonade syrup 🍋🍹.

 When you are ready to have lemonade we found the best “formula” is 1-part lemonade syrup to 2-parts water.
 The lemonade syrup tastes amazing as a spritzer.
 Just mix 1-part syrup to 2-parts mineral water or club soda, and you have a refreshingly sweet homemade lemon spritzer.

 What am I going to do with all those bottles of lemonade syrup?
 I gave one small bottle to Elaine.
 Gave one bottle to Rose.
 Another bottle is already finished!
 Kids loved the lemonade syrup so much they have been having a small glass of lemonade spritzer almost every day.
-Another bottle is almost over from when Rani had her friends were over for her birthday party.
+Another bottle is almost over from when Rani and her friends came over for her birthday party.
 These girls finished one entire bottle of lemonade syrup.
-As you can see, this syrup is so good, it won’t last long in the fridge.
+As you can see, this syrup is so good, it won’t last long.

 Elaine, you can give me buckets of lemons anytime 😀😃🍋!!